 Disclaimer - Terms of Use

 Not Legal Advice.
 The information contained in this blog is intended as general advice.
-Because the law is not static, and one situation may differ from the next, we cannot assume responsibility for any actions taken based on information publishing here.
-Be aware that the law may vary from state-to-state.
+Because the law is not static, and one situation may differ from the next, we cannot assume responsibility for any actions based on the information published here.
+Be aware that the law may vary from state to state.
 Therefore, this blog cannot replace the advice of an experienced attorney.
-No attorney-client relationship is created by your access to or use of this website.
+No attorney-client relationship is created by accessing or using this website.
 Contacting us by email does not create an attorney-client relationship.
-If you wish to establish a professional relationship, it must be done through mutual agreement in writing.
+If you wish to establish a professional relationship, it must be done through a mutual written agreement.
 Please do not send us any confidential information until an attorney-client relationship has been established.

 Links.
 This website contains links to third-party websites and other resources.
 These links are provided solely for your convenience and for educational purposes.
 They should not be construed as endorsements by the Law Offices of Lloyd J. Jassin.